michaelmacinnis/oh/doc/manual.md

 are passed their arguments unevaluated.
 The `eval` command can be used to explicitly evaluate arguments.
 The calling context can be given a name.
 The name must after the list of arguments.
 The calling context's eval method can be used to evaluate in the calling environment.
-Oh's short-circuit `and` command is implemented using the syntax command.
-We implement it again below.

-    define x = (integer 1)
-    define y = (status 0)
-    define z = (boolean false)
+The example below uses the `syntax` command to define a new `until` command.

-    define and-again: syntax (: lst) e = {
+    define until: syntax (condition: body) e = {
-            define r = false
-            while (not: is-null lst) {
-                    set r: e::eval: lst::head
-                    if (not r): return r
-                    set lst: lst::tail
+        set condition: list (symbol "not") condition
+        e::eval: list (symbol "while") condition @body
     }

-            return r
+    define x = 10
+    until (eq x 0) {
+        write x
+        set x: sub x 1
     }

-    write: and-again x y z "we never make it here"

 ### Maps